 How about individual cities in Central America?

-Since our last update in April, Ookla has started ranking cities for their internet speed as well as countries.
-This is invaluable for remote workers to figure out where they want to be in any given country.
-Unfortunately, Ookla only lists cities with populations of over 500,000, which eliminates most places in tiny Central America from their rankings.
+Ookla also ranks cities based on their internet speed.
+This is invaluable for remote workers trying to decide where they want to base themselves in any given country.
+It’s important to note that Oola only includes cities with populations of over 500,000.
+This excludes most Central American communities.

 Mobile internet speed fastest to slowest per Central American city: